nickvidal/community-growth/README.md

 ## Goals
 * To grow the CHAOSS project and its community,
+* To increase the use of metrics and content created by the CHAOSS community,
 * To have an increasing impact on the health of open source communities worldwide.

 ## Plan